ICT4D-2022-Promotion/paperArch/README.md

  * Resources loaded from META-INF
  * Web Fragment (this includes a sample servlet configured via web fragment)

+## Collaborators
+  contributers to this project are :
+   * Kenfack L. Aurel Noe : 19M2791
+   * Feussi Lassi Joseph : 19K2803

 # TODO

   * Abstract assembly into a dependency so we don't have to ship the assembly in the archetype
   * Functional/remote unit tests

 "# paperArch"